 Student Eligibility.
-In addition to 11th and 12th grade students, public school 9th and 10th grade pupils may participate in a qualifying world language course or another concurrent enrollment course subject to space limitations and the agreement with the partnering PSI.
+In addition to 11th and 12th grade students and 10th grade students who have taken a career and technical course, public school 9th and 10th grade pupils may participate in a qualifying world language course or another concurrent enrollment course subject to space limitations and the agreement with the partnering PSI.

 Funding.
 Under a concurrent enrollment course or other PSEO course offered through an agreement with a partnering institution, the funding for a participating student is the same as for any other high school student at the school and is paid by MDE directly from the state to the school district.
-Additionally, if the course qualifies as a concurrent enrollment course, the public school will receive a small amount of additional aid under the concurrent enrollment aid formula.
+Additionally, if the course qualifies as a concurrent enrollment course, the public school will receive additional aid under the concurrent enrollment aid formula.
 The contract with the PSI determines how much revenue the school district pays to the PSI for the teacher training, curriculum, and support, and the contract also specifies whether the course will be taught by a college instructor or a high school teacher.

 Program Participation.
-For fiscal year 2017, 31,971 students participated in the concurrent enrollment program taking a total of 74,059 college credit-bearing courses.
+For fiscal year 2018, 32,608 students participated in the concurrent enrollment program taking a total of 76,223 college credit-bearing courses.